IBM/edb-tickets/README.md

 * [Sequelize](https://sequelize.org/): A Node.js Object-Relational Mapper (ORM) for Postgres, MySQL, and other relational databases.
 * [Node.js](https://nodejs.org): An open-source JavaScript run-time environment for executing server-side JavaScript code.
 * [Express](https://expressjs.com/): A popular and minimalistic web framework for creating an API and Web server.
-* [Vue](https://vuejs.org/): A JavaScript framework for building Web app user interfaces.
+* [Vue](https://vuejs.org/): A JavaScript framework for building web app user interfaces.
 * [Vuetify](https://vuetifyjs.com): A Material Design component framework for Vue.js apps.
-* [psql](): A command line interface utility for managing PostgrSQL databases.
+* [psql](): A command-line interface utility for managing PostgreSQL databases.

 When you have completed this code pattern, you will understand how to:

 * Provision an `EDB for Databases` instance on IBM Cloud.
-* Use `Sequelize` to programmatically map out the objects in our relational database.
+* Use `Sequelize` to programmatically map objects to your relational database.
-* Build a fully functional web app built on Node.js, with an `Express` server with REST APIs, and a `Vue` based UI.
+* Create a modern web app built on Node.js, with an `Express` server for REST APIs, and a `Vue`-based UI.
 * Use `psql` scripts to seed the database tables with tickets, users, and support staff.

 ![architecture](doc/source/images/architecture.png)

 ## Flow

-1. Use `psql` to seed `EDB` tables with user, assignee, and ticket data.
+1. Administrator uses `psql` to seed `EDB` tables with user, assignee, and ticket data.
 1. User interacts with the `Node.js` app to create and maintain ticket information.
-The `Vue` based client UI accesses EDB data via the `Express` server REST APIs.
+The `Vue`-based client UI accesses EDB data via the `Express` server REST APIs.
-1. The app server uses `Sequelize` to perform CRUD operations on the EDB instance.
+1. The server uses `Sequelize` to perform CRUD operations on the EDB instance.

 ## Steps